-Autonomy will allow freedom of risk taking related to curriculum and instruction to incorporate student interdisciplinary and project-based learning in a creative, collaborative, flexible setting.
+Autonomy will allow freedom of risk taking related to carriculum and instruction to incorporate student interdisciplinary and project-based learning in a creative, collaborative, flexible setting.
 One of the major goals will be to empower students to reach grade level competency by incorporating curricula across core subjects.
-Each of the 20-week semesters will be divided into two parts: 19 weeks of corriculum instruction followed by 1 week dedicated to an interdisciplinary project (either the semesterend capstone or year-end presentation of learning which will be showcased to the community.
-Seniors will present their senior projects in the final year of school.
+Each of the 20-week semesters will be divided into two parts: 19 weeks of curriculum instruction followed by 1 week dedicated to an interdisciplinary project (either the semesterend capstone or year-end presentation of learning which will be showcased to the community.

-Valley Tech Academy will propel the classroom into the community through its service learning and community service programs.
+Central Middle School #7 will propel the classroom into the community through its service learning and community service programs.
 Community service and service-learning projects are designed using the same Strategic Design for Student Achievement template, in order to ensure that they address standards as well as serving the community.
 Because service learning is integrated into core academic courses, projects are monitored by the teachers who are using that instructional strategy.
 Teachers will use the community to enhance and contextualize classroom learning.
 Students will participate in a range of community activities from field trips to long-term volunteer work.
 Through service learning activities, students will see themselves as vital contributors to their own community.
 They will connect classroom learning with real life projects to enhance their understanding and motivation.
 Service projects will reflect the best practices in service learning identified by Youth Service California (www.YSCal.org).

-The high school will invite resources from the community into the school.
-Valley Tech Academy will draw upon partnerships with area colleges, universities, and organizations to enhance resources and instruction.
-The school will bring the community into the classroom through its tutorial, enrichment, mentor, and parent volunteer programs.
-Tutors and mentors will be recruited from the University of California at Los Angeles (UCLA), Mission College, and California State University at Northridge (CSUN), building on YPI's partnerships.
+The middle school will invite resources from the community into the school.
+Central Middle School #7 will draw upon partnerships with area colleges, universities, and organizations to enhance resources and instruction.
+The school will bring the community into the classroom through its tutorial, carichment, mentor, and parent volunteer programs.
+Tutors and mentors will be recruited from the University of California at Los Angeles (UCLA), Mission College, and California State University at Northridge (CSUN), building on YPF's partnerships with these institutions.
 Tutors will work with students on homework and basic skills.
 University volunteers may be recruited to lead a creative writing workshop, direct a play, or coach a sports team.
 Guest speakers and experts will be invited to share experiences with students and provide feedback for projects.
 College-aged mentors will meet with students to engage them in enrichment activities, provide positive role models, and expose students to possibilities beyond their community.